Is your Gut in Balance?

 7. Tempeh – it is made out of fermented soybeans and has a lot of protein.
 Now, I have endometriosis so I need to watch my soy intake.
 However, Ashley loves it.
 She likes to put this in her salads or make it as a sandwich with avocado and veggies.
 It has an earthy, nutty flavor.

-8. Apple Cider Vinegar with the Mother – Make sure it has the mother in order to get all the benefits fermented food.
+8. Apple Cider Vinegar with the Mother is excellent for gut balance – Make sure it has the mother in order to get all the benefits fermented food.
 I like to drink a tablespoon or 2 tablespoons with a glass of water before I eat a meal.
 It helps with low stomach acid.
 I dilute it in water because the vinegar can erode your enamel and be harsh on your throat if you drink it straight.

 Which reminds me, I was looking for supplements the other day in a health store and noticed they had apple cider vinegar gummies I thought those looked interesting.
-I have not researched those but Ashley says she is not sure if it is as effective as the pure form.
+I have not researched those, but Ashley says she is not sure if it is as effective as the pure form.
+For more of my favorite supplements and other skin care products, you can take a peek at my specially curated online Spa Skin and Beauty online store.

-9. Real Sourdough Bread – this is going to be tricky and you need to bring your reading glasses to read the list of ingredients!
+9. Real Sourdough Bread – this is going to be tricky, and you need to bring your reading glasses to read the list of ingredients!
 Most sourdough breads at the store are FAKE.
-It should use some sort of cultured starter and only a handful of ingredients, no sweetener, and the dough is fermented before baking.
+And fake ingredients will not put your gut in balance!
+The bread should use some sort of cultured starter and only a handful of ingredients, no sweetener, and the dough is fermented before baking.
 I found this company near me called Great Harvest Bread that serves Rustic Sourdough Bread certain times of the year.
 If you want to buy local, then go to your local farmer’s market or an artisanal bakery and see if you can find one.
 Ashley discovered an artisanal bakery while Apple Picking!
 She told me she bought two loaves and is freezing one.
 Lastly, another option is to make it yourself.
 Who doesn’t love fresh bread?!

 P.S.
 Remember to Go slow.
 Begin by choosing one fermented item above and adding it to one meal.
 Allow your body to adjust slowly to the good bacteria as too much may cause you bloating and gas.